openvinotoolkit/model_server/extras/ams_wrapper/README.md

 are ignored (if present, first index is used).

 Examples of such models are available in the [OpenVINO Model Zoo](https://docs.openvinotoolkit.org/2020.2/_models_intel_index.html).
-The following classification model is included in the OVMS docker image for LVA:
+The following classification model is included in the OVMS - AI Extension docker image:
 * vehicle-attributes-recognition - [vehicle-attributes-recognition-barrier-0039](https://github.com/opencv/open_model_zoo/tree/master/models/intel/vehicle-attributes-recognition-barrier-0039)

 Model includes a configuration file in json format.
 See an example configuration file [here](../ams_models/vehicle_attributes_model.json)